|

 b) burn it to a CD and take it along to play in your car.

-the car and others to distribute to their friends or to other members in their
+in the car and others to distribute to their friends or to other members

-Microsoft's Windows Media Player, or RealPlayer's free version of the software.
+like Microsoft's Windows Media Player, or RealPlayer's free version of

-iTunes also provides a podcast directory and you can subscribe to podcasts
+software. iTunes also provides a podcast directory and you can subscribe

-such as "The Genealogy Guys" there.
-Each new episode is downloaded
+to podcasts such as "The Genealogy Guys" there.
+Each new episode

-Podcast.net, Podcast Alley, and others.
-Certainly iTunes is another podcast
+Doppler, Podcast.net, Podcast Alley, and others.
+Certainly iTunes is another

-directory resource.
-The only caveat is that, if you subscribe to podcasts
+podcast directory resource.
+The only caveat is that, if you subscribe

-via iTunes, the podcasts are converted from MP3 file format to Apple's own
+to podcasts via iTunes, the podcasts are converted from MP3 file format

-format and therefore may not be played on software and devices other than
+to Apple's own format and therefore may not be played on software and

 How Can I Create My Own Podcasts?